China to merge regulators, create new ministries in biggest overhaul in years

 China is among the global economies seen as most vulnerable to a banking crisis, the Bank for International Settlements (BIS) said at the weekend, though Beijing has maintained that debt risks are under control.

-Speculation that Beijing was considering the creation of a super financial regulator had been rife since the Chinese stock market crash of 2015, blamed in part on poor inter-agency coordination.
-The ensuing market rescue was also seen as heavy handed by some market watchers.
+Speculation that Beijing was considering creating a super financial regulator had been rife since the Chinese stock market crash of 2015, blamed in part on poor inter-agency coordination.

 The merger of the China Banking Regulatory Commission (CBRC) and China Insurance Regulatory Commission (CIRC) is aimed at resolving existing problems such as unclear responsibilities and cross-regulation, according to the parliament document.

-The new merged entity will directly report to the State Council, or cabinet.
+The new merged entity will report directly to the State Council.

 The function of making important laws and regulations of the CBRC and CIRC will be transferred to the People’s Bank of China (PBOC) as the central bank takes on a bigger role.